Kick101/vaults/Ideas and Improvements/Red Teaming/Active Directory/Attacks/Persistence.md

 ---
 ### ACL - Security Descriptors
 - It is possible to modify Security Descriptors (security information like Owner, primary group, DACL and SACL) of multiple remote access methods (securable objects) to allow access to non-admin users.
-- Administrative privileges are required for this.
+- _Administrative privileges are required for this._
-- It, of course, works as a very useful and impactful backdoor mechanism.
 - Security Descriptor Definition Language defines the format which is used to describe a security descriptor.
 SDDL uses ACE strings for DACL and SACL:
 	- ace_type;ace_flags;rights;object_guid;inherit_object_guid;account_sid
-- ACE for built-in administrators for WMI namespaces
+- ACE for built-in administrators for WMI namespaces:
 	- A;CI;CCDCLCSWRPWPRCWD;;;SID

+>Once we have administrative privileges on a machine, we can modify security descriptors of services to access the services without administrative privileges
 #### Attack
 ACLs can be modified to allow non-admin users access to securable objects.
 Using the RACE toolkit: `.
 C:\AD\Tools\RACE-master\RACE.ps1`
 - On local machine for student1: